 Rosemary syrup may sound odd but it’s incredibly tasty.
 Matt and I have made it for years to add to cocktails or as non-alcohol option mixed with club soda.
 I especially love it combined with lime but now I love it with grapefruit too.
 Store it in a clean jar in the refrigerator and it will last for weeks.
 We hope you’ll add our grapefruit and rosemary cocktail to your repertoire.
 Invite us over!

-- 1-2 oz fresh squeezed pink grapefruit juice, strained
+- 1-2 oz pink grapefruit juice fresh squeezed and strained

-- *For the rosemary syrup, add two medium sprigs of fresh rosemary along with 1 cup sugar and 1 cup water to a small saucepan.
+- Add rosemary along with sugar and 1 cup water to a small saucepan.
 Bring to simmer and stir until sugar dissolves.
 Turn off heat and allow it to steep for 30 minutes until it cools.
 Remove rosemary and store in an airtight jar in refrigerator.

 - In a mixing glass three-quarters filled with ice, combine all liquid ingredients.
 Stir until chilled, about 30 seconds.
 Strain into a chilled coupe glass.
 Garnish with a small slice of grapefruit or rosemary sprig.

 26 thoughts on “The French Tart – Grapefruit and Rosemary Cocktail”

 I love that word too!
 And champignon, which sounds like a thoroughbred.
 Lovely cocktail.
 Pinned!

 Ha, I love the word ‘champignon’ too!
 Not sure why but I love it 🙂

 I what a gorgeous drink!
 Love gin.
 Love pamplelmousse and starting to appreciate rosemary.

 Poubelle is one of my favorite French words.
 It’s too adorable for a garbage can!

 I love everything about this cocktail!
 The name, the rosemary and the colour! will def try it at our next dinner party!